 1. Coaches watched the Jason Garrett speech.
 A couple were surprised that the Cowboys allowed the 35-minute tape of Garrett's pre-training-camp speech to his team to be shared with The MMQB.
 Two coaches I’ve spoken to watched the entire 35 minutes.
 "A good resource," one said.
 "I liked how he stressed camaraderie, because with teams being so fluid and changing so much, that becomes an important issue."
 This coach said he enjoyed the section of the speech when Garrett discussed eating together as a team.
 Said the Dallas coach to his players: "Eat your meals with your teammates.
-I’m about to ban the Styrofoam deals, guys. ...
+I’m about to ban the Styrofoam deals, guys.
+[Dallas allows players to go through the team-meal line with a Styrofoam container and get food to go.] ...
 This is an incredible opportunity you guys have.
 It’s one of the great experiences of your life to be a teammate with somebody in the National Football League.
 The camaraderie you develop at a team meal is like nothing else.
 When people retire from the game, you know what they say?
 ‘I miss the locker room.
 I miss the camaraderie at the meals.’
 So lose the Styrofoam thing, get a tray, sit down next to one of your teammates, and let’s build a football team.
 Let’s build a football team.
 It’s really important stuff.
 You’re gonna thank me for it later.
 Trust me.
 You’re gonna thank me for it later."

 2. The riskiest draft pick in the first round isn’t hitting anyone yet.
 Oakland cornerback D.J.
 Hayden, who nearly died from a heart injury on the practice field at the University of Houston last November, has a red shirt on at practice, as so many quarterbacks wear this time of year.
 That signifies a player who shouldn’t be hit.
 I watched Saturday’s practice in Napa, Calif., and Hayden, who has not had a collision since the day he was hurt, ran and covered well—except on a play on which he clearly interfered with a receiver in deep coverage.
 There’s no plan for precisely when Hayden will put on pads, in part because his recovery was hampered in the spring when he kept vomiting on the practice field.
 Turns out scar tissue from the surgery was wrapped around part of his bowel, so he needed bowel-obstruction surgery.
 When we spoke on Saturday, he seemed tired of talking about the story.
 "I just want to play football," he said.
 "I really think after the first collision, I’ll be fine.
 I really don’t think it’ll be an issue."